andreatta-ale/analixText/article/paper.md

 # Code review

 #### Selecting data folder.
-It creates result folder for output saving.
+It creates a result folder for output saving.

 ```python